- 1 Back to Basics: Why VPN is Critical for Anyone Not Living Under a Rock

 What kind of security are you looking for specifically?

-Are you a frequent user of public WiFi and you want protection?
+Are you a frequent user of public WiFi and do you want protection?
 Downloading torrents that you don’t want to be traced back to you?
 Do you have a lot of sensitive data on your device that you want to secure?
-Are you traveling and need to get around firewalls (or just want to watch some Netflix)?
+Are you travelling and need to get around firewalls (or just want to watch some Netflix)?